What is PrEP?

 Do I need it?

 PrEP is recommended for people at higher risk of HIV acquisition.
 In the UK this is most likely to be MSM who have condomless anal sex.
-HIV is most easily passed on through condomless vaginal or anal sex.
-However PrEP may also be suitable for some women, although daily dosing in women is essential, rather than event based dosing.
+This is because HIV is most easily passed on through condomless anal sex.
+However PrEP may also be suitable for some heterosexual men and women who have sex with partners who have a higher risk of having undiagnosed HIV (eg. sex with gay and bisexual men, sex with people from areas of the world where HIV is common).

 I think I might need PrEP, where can I get it?